-The lead worshippers voice was deeper, as he sigh it sounded like a roar.
+The lead worshipper’s voice was deeper; as he sighed, it sounded like a roar.
 Causing a grin to stretch across his face.
 Shouting a phrase, a beam of energy emitted from the end of the staff.
-Crashing violently with the crack in the stone the other worshippers had to close their eyes.
-Arms straining against the stone they felt blood trickle off their fingers.
-Their muscles growing tired from the constant vibrations coming from the stone they were about to give up.
-Then suddenly it cracked, and then again.
+Crashing violently with the crack in the stone, the other worshippers had to close their eyes.
+Arms straining against the stone, they felt blood trickle off their fingers.
+Their muscles grew tired from the constant vibrations coming from the stone they were about to give up.
+Then suddenly, it cracked, and then again.
 Anodyne’s eyes lit up.

 “You were always one for dramatics.
 Come out already.”

 The dust cloud dispersed, and standing before everyone was another Anodyne.
 Same clothes, same stance, exact same black eyes with a silver cross for pupils.
 They both smiled at one another as the worshippers looked around at one another in confusion.

 “Before anyone asks, yes, that one is also me.
 How about we call you stone to avoid confusion.”

 “I think I can handle being called stone.
 How many of the others do we have?”
 Stone asked.